OpenTechSchool/python-data-intro/core/strings.md

 Our program prints the number of votes cast for each radish variety, but it doesn't declare a winner.
 Can you update the program so it goes through the votes counted and finds the one with the most votes?

 (You may want to add this as a totally separate cell, after the previous cells, rather than modifying your existing loops.)

+## Hint

+You can make a for loop which iterates over all of the keys in a dictionary by using the syntax `for key in dictionary:`.
+In this case it might be `for name in counts:`.

 ## Solution